supchyan/lolibar/README.md

 <div align=center><img src="https://github.com/user-attachments/assets/272cd6bf-415e-494a-a5a0-2d4c4a19847b" /></div>
 </br>

+### 🎟️Pre-requirements
+All modding operations I highly recommend you to do in `VisualStudio 2022`.
+Moreover, to build this project, you have to install `.NET8.0 SDK`.
+Actually, you can use other `.net` versions as well, but I work with `8.0` version, so any issues with differennt `.net` versions is out of my desire to fix.

 ### 🎟️Basics understanding
 In two words, as I mentioned before, this toolkit provides capabilites to modify existing setup of the lolibar. </br>
 There are no many mod files to force you get into bunch of stuff.
 All you need to start modding is understand **[ModClass.cs](https://github.com/supchyan/lolibar/blob/master/Modding/ModClass.cs)**